Raising Animal Friendly Children (followed by a list of resources on the topic)

 Of course, the thing is that if you are animal friendly, it means you end up eating more fresh products, more fruit, vegetables, seeds, nuts and less unhealthy food.
 It also means, or at least it should mean that you have done a little bit of research about it, and that you are making more of an effort than the average joe to come up with balanced meals.
 As a result, it is my opinion that animal friendly families are far more likely to be healthy and thriving.

 Still, it is true that “vegans” have to take supplements or eat fortified food (for B12 it is a must, but it is sometimes recommended for Omega 3 as well, for instance).
 This is seen as a proof that it’s wrong and dangerous, even if we think we are being careful.
 Of course it is non-sense as it is easy and cheap to take these animal friendly supplements or simply to eat fortified products such as soy milks, cereals or fruit juices.
 And meat eaters do it too!
-At least just as much.
-The meat they eat has often been fortified by pumping supplements into the animals that are bred and slaughtered in factory farms.
+The meat they eat may have been fortified by pumping supplements into the animals who are bred and slaughtered in factory farms.

-Water and/or salt are usually fortified to help populations get enough iodine.
+Water and/or salt are usually fortified to help populations get enough iodine or fluoride.
 Supplementation is normal.
 The problem for us is that a veg diet is not normal just yet, so we have to rely on a slightly different supplementation (b12).

 In a society where animal friendly diets have become mainstream, “vegan” specific supplements/food additives will also have become mainstream.
 In the meantime it isn’t rocket science to choose fortified food or take one tablet a day or one tablet a week.